Joel-Samba/pdsnd_github/README.md

 ### Credits
 the github platform as well as many other websites were used in order for me to complete my projects throughout this course

+i thank my family and friends for the support